5 Things to Do in Brisbane With Kids

-Brisbane is a wonderful destination for children, with plenty to do and see and a variety of family-friendly activities.
-If you’re planning a trip to Brisbane with family, here are six ideas to get you started.
+Brisbane is a great family-friendly destination, with plenty to see and do for all ages.
+If you’re planning a trip to Brisbane with the kids, there are many, many things to do - but here are 5 ideas to get you started:

-The Queensland Police Museum can make for a rewarding morning or afternoon visit.
-The Museum offers 25 displays covering everything from Queensland crimes, investigate techniques, police heritage, and others.
-There’s also a simulated murder scene for budding young detectives.
+The Queensland Police Museum is an intriguing destination for budding young detectives!
+The museum houses everything from Queensland crimes, investigate techniques, police heritage, and more.
+There’s also a simulated murder scene for young CSI enthusiasts to test their skills.